Young Geographers: A Living Geography project for primary schools

-A diverse array of work is now being completed by teachers to illustrate how they have responded to this challenge in such a short time.
-Examples of their work are currently being added to the website.
+A diverse array of work was completed by teachers to illustrate how they responded to this challenge in such a short time.
+Examples of their work are on the website.

-Feedback from the teachers involved has been extremely positive.
-Participants report how their confidence and enthusiasm for carrying out fieldwork has increased, as has their knowledge of planning using real contexts and issues.
-Pupils have been enthusiastic, engaged and motivated.
+Feedback from the teachers involved was extremely positive.
+Participants reported how their confidence and enthusiasm for carrying out fieldwork increased, as did their knowledge of planning using real contexts and issues.
+Pupils were enthusiastic, engaged and motivated.

-Within many of the schools involved, there have been some much wider, positive impacts in which colleagues, parents and governors have realised that geography is actually a very exciting and relevant subject.
+Within many of the schools involved, there were some much wider, positive impacts in which colleagues, parents and governors realised that geography is actually a very exciting and relevant subject.

 We hope to build on the successes of this project by extending its reach to teachers in other parts of the UK.
 Keep an eye on the GA website for information about how you could get involved.